InseeFr/Stromae/README.md

 We use the [French design system](https://www.systeme-de-design.gouv.fr)

+## Docker

+You can use Docker image to run StromaeV3.

+- `docker run -p 80:80 -t inseefr/stromae:3.0.0-rc.1`

 ## Generic Pages, optional pages and components overload

 There is 3 generic pages :